-Dominican friars (known as blackfriars because of the colour of their costumes) came to Glasgow in 1260.
+Dominican friars (known as black friars because of the color of their costumes) came to Glasgow in 1260.
 The friars were like monks and took vows of chastity and poverty but instead of withdrawing from society they went out to preach.

 There were also hospitals in Glasgow.
 In the Middle Ages the church ran the only hospitals.
 In them monks would care for the sick as best they could.
 A hospital for lepers was founded south of the Clyde in 1350.

 In 1410 the wooden bridge across the Clyde was replaced with a stone one.
 Glasgow did not have stone walls but it did have stone gates (the spaces between them were filled by houses).
 In 1491 the Bishop of Glasgow was granted the right to operate a public scales for weighing produce.
 It was called the Tron and it gave its name to the Trongate.

 As a sign of its growing importance Glasgow in 1451 Glasgow was allowed to have a university .
 The Papal document that founded the university described Glasgow as a 'place of renown, where the air is mild and victuals are plentiful'.
 A grammar school was founded in Glasgow in 1460.